julianbonomini/simple-recommendation-engine/README.md

 # Simple recommendation engine

-This reposotory is ment to be a guide for those who are looking to start a really simple recommendation engine based on users.
+This reposotory is meant to be a guide for those who are looking to start a really simple recommendation engine based on users.
 This engine is using Pearson correlation coefficient as a similarity metric.
 Be aware that this is not fully complete and the dataset is small, probably you will need to change things to adapt this engine for larger datasets.

 ### Dependencies